 Method

-Power and SESOI analyses
+Power and sensitivity analyses

 The original article recruited about 80 participants per study, for a total of approximately 320 participants overall.
 To prevent the replication from becoming underpowered, we conducted effect size calculations and power analyses based on the information and statistics reported by the target article.
 Based on the original article’s effect sizes, we found that the largest minimum sample size required in one study was 178 (for Hypothesis 5: Study 4, version 3).
 We ran the four studies separately, with participants evenly distributed, and therefore multiplied the minimum number of participants by four (178 × 4) resulting in 712.

-However, to account for the possibility that the target’s effects were an overestimation, for possible exclusion of participants, and to allow for additional analyses, we conducted a SESOI analysis aiming for the ability to detect a Cohen’s d of 0.2 (power = 95%, alpha = 0.05) with one-sample and paired samples t-tests, commonly considered weak effects (Jané et al., 2024).
+However, to account for the possibility that the target’s effects were an overestimation, for possible exclusion of participants, and to allow for additional analyses, we conducted an analysis aiming for the ability to detect a Cohen’s d of 0.2 (power = 95%, alpha = 0.05) with one-sample and paired samples t-tests, commonly considered weak effects (Jané et al., 2024).
 This required a sample size of 327 (and multiplied by 4 = 1308), for a larger total sample size of 1400 participants, accounting for possible exclusions due to incomplete data.
 We also note that this is higher than the 320 x 2.5 = 800 replication sample size as would be suggested by Simonsohn’s (2015) rule of thumb of “replication sample size = 2.5 x original sample size”.

-After data collection in Stage 2, we noticed that we initially conducted our power analysis based on an alpha of .05, and that although we followed the recommendation to set our alpha to .005 in the Stage 1 peer review process, we did not update our power analysis to reflect this.
-However, given that our SESOI of d = 0.2 was an extreme under-estimation, this did not seem to affect our ability to detect effects.
+After data collection in Stage 2, we noticed an oversight.
+We initially conducted our power analysis based on an alpha of .05, and based on the Stage 1 peer review recommendation we adjusted our alpha to .005, yet did not update our power analysis.
+This did not have much impact, as we targeted d = 0.2 which was an extreme under-estimation.
+A sensitivity analysis of a sample size of 350 per study (1403/4), power of 0.95, and an alpha of .005, one-sided, showed we were powered to detect a one-sample effect of d = 0.23, and a paired-samples effect of dz = 0.23.
 We provided more information regarding these calculations in the section on “Analysis of the original article” in the supplementary materials.

 Participants

-Based on the SESOI analysis, we recruited a total of 1403 US American Amazon Mechanical Turk (MTurk) participants through CloudResearch (Litman et al., 2017) (Mage = 45.14, SD = 13.67; 687 males, 701 females, 15 other/did not disclose).
+We recruited a total of 1403 US American Amazon Mechanical Turk (MTurk) participants through CloudResearch (Litman et al., 2017) (Mage = 45.14, SD = 13.67; 687 males, 701 females, 15 other/did not disclose).
 We summarized a comparison of the target article sample and the replication sample in Table 3.

 Based on our experience of running similar judgment and decision making replications on MTurk, to ensure high quality data collection, the following CloudResearch options were employed: Duplicate IP Block, Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, and Block Low Quality Participants.

-Our initial assignment pay of 1.5 USD was based on the federal minimum wage of 7.25 USD/hour on a per minute basis; for example, 1 USD would be paid per participant for a 5-8 minute long survey.
+Our initial assignment pay of 1.5 USD was based on the federal minimum wage of 7.25 USD/hour on a per minute basis.
 We first pretested survey duration with 30 participants to make sure our time run estimate was accurate and adjusted pay as needed.
-Pretest participants were paid a bonus as a pay adjustment since the survey completion time was longer than expected; due to the average completion time of the survey being longer than expected, pretest participants were each paid a bonus of 0.3 USD, making a total of 1.8 USD per participant; further participants were paid 1.8 USD upon survey completion.
+Due to the average completion time of the survey being longer than expected, pretest participants were each paid a bonus of 0.3 USD, making a total of 1.8 USD per participant; all other participants were paid 1.8 USD upon survey completion.
 Pretest participants' responses were included in the final analysis.

 Table 3 Comparison between original study and replication participant demographics